mozilla/jetstream-config/README.md

 ### Outcome snippets

 Outcome snippets, which define a collection of summaries with a common theme (e.g. "performace", "Picture in Picture use"), are stored in the `outcomes/` directory and file names serve as unique identifiers.
+Outcome snippets are organized in different subdirectories that represent the application they are supporting, e.g. `fenix/` or `firefox_desktop/`.

 Configuration files have a set of [`[metrics]` definitions](#defining-metrics) and [`[data_sources]`](#defining-data-sources).
 A `friendly_name` and `description` are required at the top of the outcome snippet config file.